Skip to main content

 Navigate to ManagementDevices to see:

-• All registered devices (hubs, wristbands, receivers, staff handhelds)
+• All registered devices (hubs, wristbands, gateways)

 • Online/offline status